Developing medicines for all people

 Protections for clinical trial participants

-• reviews a clinical trial’s design and any updates to it, as well as any information provided to participants.
+• Review a clinical trial’s design and any updates.

 Our commitment to equity in clinical research